golang/dep/docs/daily-dep.md

 In short, dep is concerned with the set of unique import paths across your entire project, and only cares when you make a change that adds or removes an import path from that set.

-Of course, especially on large projects, it can be tough to keep track of whether adding or removing (especially removing) a particular import statement actually does change the overall set.
+Of course, it can be tough to keep track of whether adding or removing (especially removing) a particular import statement actually does change the overall set—especially on large projects.
 Fortunately, you needn't keep close track, as you can run `dep ensure` and it will automatically pick up any additions or removals, and bring your project back in sync.

 Only if it is the first/last import of a project being added/removed - cases 3 and 4 - are additional steps needed: `Gopkg.toml` should be updated to add/remove the corresponding project's `[[constraint]]`.